-The paper is organized as follows: in Sec.~\ref{sec:eos_model_selection}, we briefly review the technique of Bayesian model-selection for NS \eos~using gravitational-wave data.
-In Sec.~\ref{sec:approxevidencederivation} we introduce the approximate method for Bayes factor estimation that we use to perform rapid model-selection.
+The paper is organized as follows: in Sec.~\ref{sec:eos_model_selection}, we briefly review the technique of Bayesian model selection for NS \eos~using gravitational-wave data.
+In Sec.~\ref{sec:approxevidencederivation} we introduce the approximate method for Bayes factor estimation that we use to perform rapid model selection.
 In Sec.~\ref{sec:pe-gw190425} we give the details of the parameter estimation runs that are necessary for the application of the approximation method.
-Then in Sec.~\ref{sec:results} we discuss the results of this technique, where we first show how the method performs compared to the full Bayesian analysis in \cite{LIGOScientific:2019eut}, and then in \ref{sec:stacking} we use this technique to demonstrate its ability to stack Bayes factors from multiple BNS mergers in order to make a joint model-selection statement.
+Then in Sec.~\ref{sec:results} we discuss the results of this technique, where we first show how the method performs compared to the full Bayesian analysis in \cite{LIGOScientific:2019eut}, and then in \ref{sec:stacking} we use this technique to demonstrate its ability to stack Bayes factors from multiple BNS mergers in order to make a joint model selection statement.
 Finally, in Sec. \ref{sec:stacking_real} we apply the method of stacking to obtain a joint Bayes factor between models of NS \eos{} as informed by the two observed BNS coalescences, GW170817 and GW190425 \cite{RICHABBOTT2021100658}.